elastic/rally-teams/plugins/v1/repository_azure/README.md

 ### Parameters

-This configuration allows to set the following parameters with Rally using `--plugin-params` in combination with `--elasticsearch-plugins="repository-azure"`:
+This plugin allows to set the following parameters with Rally using `--plugin-params` in combination with `--elasticsearch-plugins="repository-azure"`:

 * `azure_client_name`: A string specifying the clientname to associate the above credentials with (mandatory).
 * `azure_account`: A string specifying the Azure account name (mandatory).